 Principal dancer of Russian dance and music ensemble Barynya Vladimir Nikitin was hired to participate in Christmas Russian Winter TV episode dedicated to world-famous Nutcracker Ballet in New York City on Tuesday, December 8, 2020.
 Because of Covid outbreak only three dancers were allowed to participate in Trepak the Russian dance.
 Vladimir Nikitin was performing Trepak in Cossack outfit.
 Also he did a bit of dancing and photoshoot in Russian Bear outfit.

 Russian music, dance and song ensemble Barynya, established in the year 1991, is a world renowned group that enjoys exalting stature as the premier Russian folk ensemble.
 Under direction of artistic director/founder Mikhail Smirnov ensemble Barynya has become the most requested Russian dance and music show outside of Mother Russia.
 Most recent tours of Barynya include United Arab Emirates, Canada, Lithuania, Hong Kong, Australia, Great Britain, Mexico.
 Barynya presents Russian, Cossack, Ukrainian, Roma Gypsy, Jewish, Tatar, Siberian Nanai traditional dancing, music, songs, and virtuoso performances on instruments including the balalaika, balalaika-contrabass, garmoshka (Russian folk button accordion).
 Barynya has been invited to perform at some of the most prestigious cultural venues in the United States, including Carnegie Hall in New York City, the National Constitution Center in Philadelphia, the Smithsonian Institute of America in Washington D.C., the United Nations in New York, and the Russian Embassy in Washington D.C.
 Barynya is globally recognized and boasts an impressive client roster of dignitaries, politicians, celebrities and organizations from around the world.
-In October 2019 ensemble Barynya was hired to perform during Official State Visit of Russian President Vladimir Putin to United Arab Emirates in Abu Dhabi.
+In October 2019 ensemble Barynya was hired to perform during Russia's week in United Arab Emirates in Abu Dhabi.
 In 2008 company performed at the black-tie Gala after the Liberty Medal was presented to former Soviet leader Mikhail Gorbachev by President George H.W.
 Bush.
 The prestigious event was attended by over one thousand dignified guests including the likes of Tom Brokaw, Dikembe Mutumbo and Van Cliburn.
 Barynya also performs annually at the Russian Nobility Ball for the Russian Nobility Association in New York.
 Members of the ensemble have been invited to perform at many film premier and celebrity parties, including the official post-Grammy Award parties in New York and for private events hosted by Barbara Walters, Elton John, the Rolling Stones, and Tommy Hilfiger.
 Mikhail Smirnov, the founder and Artistic Director of Barynya, was invited as one of the eight judges on NBC’s hit dance show, "Superstars of Dance".